EstefSpace/Minimalist-New-Tab/README.md

 Click on "Load unpackaged extension", then you will open the folder of the extension that you already downloaded (after extracting it, of course).

 Now you have it installed!

+# New version released 2.0!

+This new version only set the current time and day.